Flexiblefabric/Tien-Len/README.md

 images are missing, the program will fall back to text and print a list of missing files.

+Optionally place a small image `table_bg.png` in the `assets` directory to serve as the background of the playing area.
+The GUI will tile and resize this image when the window is resized.

 ## Optional sound effects

 Simple sound support is provided via the `pygame` mixer.
 Install